 - Measure 1-2 tablespoons of coffee: When using a phin, it is important to use the right amount of coffee to ensure the correct thickness of the coffee bed for the perfect brew time.
 If the coffee grounds are too loosely packed, the coffee will brew too quickly and lose flavor.
 On the other hand, if the coffee grounds are packed tightly, the brew time will be too long and the coffee will get cold.

-- Add the coffee grounds to the filter chamber: As we discussed above, you do not need to add filter paper to the chamber before adding the coffee.
+- Add the coffee grounds to the filter chamber: As I discussed above, you do not need to add filter paper to the chamber before adding the coffee.
 You can use a reusbale tea bag as a substitute for coffee filter.
 Just make sure that you do not use a fine grind as the coffee will pass through the perforation and end up in your cup.
 Once you have added the coffee, tap the chamber to settle the coffee so it is evenly distributed.

 - Place the press filter inside the chamber: Make sure to spin the press filter a couple of times to even out the grinds.
 You do not need to push down the insert too hard to pack the coffee; the weight of the press filter is enough to do the job.

 - Place the filter chamber on the cup: The best container for phin coffee is a clear, round, glass cup that will allow you to keep an eye on the brewing process.

 - Pour 0.8 to 1 ounce of water into the chamber: The small quantity of water is used to wet the coffee grounds and allow them to bloom first.
 Wait around 20 to 30 seconds before moving on to the next step.

 - Pour 4 to 5 ounces of hot water into the chamber: The water should be at a temperature of 195-200 degrees Fahrenheit.
 You can choose to slightly decrease or increase the quantity of water depending on how strong you like your coffee.
 Cover the chamber with the cap after you pour in the water to retain the heat.